 Most people will be offered 1 dose of the vaccine.

 In previous years, 2 doses of the vaccine were recommended.
-Evidence now shows that most people only need 1 dose to give protection.
+Evidence now shows that most people only need 1 dose.

 The Joint Committee on Vaccination and Immunisation (JCVI) has reviewed the scientific evidence about the doses of the HPV vaccine.
 They agree that there’s very strong evidence that most young people only need 1 dose of the HPV vaccine.